muratk3n/thirdwave/en/README.md

 ---

-To elaborate more on how consensus among (knowledgable) people can result in correct decisions..
+To elaborate more on how consensus among (knowledgeable) people can result in correct decisions..
 Remember earlier [post](2020/07/crowd-wisdom.md) at a country fair 800 people estimated the weight of an ox.
 Statistician Francis Galton observed that the